MicrosoftDocs/winrt-api/windows.devices.sensors/activitysensor.md

 ## -description

-Represents an activity sensor that provides the activity and status of a sensor.
+Represents a sensor that provides the activity and status of a sensor.

-For an example implementation, see the [activity sensor sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/ActivitySensor).

 ## -remarks